m365show/Microsoft-Copilot-ROI-Calculator-Development-7121/README.md

 ---

 **Built with ❤️ for productivity optimization**

-🔥 Firebase • 📊 Supabase • ⚡ React • 🎨 Tailwind CSS
+🔥 Firebase • ⚡ React • 🎨 Tailwind CSS